speedycloud/oss-golang-demo/service/README.md

 ## 获取桶列表接口示例 (GetService / ListBuckets)

-This implementation of the GET operation returns a list of all buckets owned by the authenticated sender of the request.
+uhis implementation of the GET operation returns a list of all buckets owned by the authenticated sender of the request.

 To authenticate a request, you must use a valid AWS Access Key ID that is registered with Amazon S3.
 Anonymous requests cannot list buckets, and you cannot list buckets that you did not create.